fporrata/MyWork/Data_Science/Python/Linear Regression and Decision Trees Basics/Linear_Regression_and_Decision_Trees.md

 import seaborn as sns
 ```

-This is the first time we'll use these libraries, so this module will also be a gentle introduction to plotting.

 <br id="sine">
 # 1. - Toy example: noisy sine wave

-For the rest of this module, we're going to switch over to a toy example.
-* Remember, the relevant code is all included in the online lesson.

 First, create the dataset for the noisy sine wave: